-A - 4.3.1.2: Input Source: CCS140 Probe
+A - 4.3.1.2: Input Source: Probe

-- ▶ High Alarm (Op): The high alarm will activate when the free Cl reaches or rises above this setting.
-You may disable this alarm by holding down the +/- key for 1 second. - ▶ Low Alarm (Op): The low alarm will activate when the free Cl reaches or falls below this setting.
+- ➤ High Alarm (Op): The high alarm will activate when the free Cl reaches or rises above this setting.
+You may disable this alarm by holding down the +/- key for 1 second. - Low Alarm (Op): The low alarm will activate when the free Cl reaches or falls below this setting.
 You may disable this alarm by holding down the +/- key for 1 second. - ▶ Alarm Hysteresis (Mgr): This value sets the amount that the Cl input readings have to rise above their high alarm or fall below their low alarm before the alarm will shut off.
-Note this value is used for free, total, and combined Cl alarms. - Calibrate (Op): This selection allows you to do a single point calibration of free Cl.
-Enter the reading from your test kit and press enter.
-The value entered must be 1.0 ppm or greater. - Diagnostics (Op): This option displays input diagnostic values. - Reset Calibration (Op): Resets the calibration to the original factory setting.
+Note this value is used for free, total, and combined Cl alarms. - Calibrate (Op): This selection allows you to do a single point calibration of free Cl, enter the reading from you test kit, and press enter.
+The value entered must be 0.5 ppm or greater. - Reset Calibration (Op): Resets the calibration to the original factory setting.